 Participation in Proficiency Testing

 Proficiency testing (PT) is a cornerstone of good laboratory practice, enabling laboratories to monitor, assess and improve the quality of their analytical data.
-It is one of the most effective ways for a laboratory to compare its performance against its own requirements and the general level of performance of other participating laboratories.
+It is one of the most effective ways a laboratory can judge its performance against its own requirements and the general level of performance of other participating laboratories.
 Evidence of participation in appropriate PT schemes is increasingly being required by accreditation agencies.

 The principles of proficiency testing are that participants receive, typically twice a year, a sample of homogeneous material appropriate to their work.
 They analyse it and return their data via a dedicated website.
 All participants are identified just by a code number which only they and the scheme organisers know.
 Each participant receives a full report on each round of the scheme showing all the data.